nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_bundle_structures.md

 ## The ITK3 Messaging Distribution Bundle ##

 The diagram below shows a schematic of the basic ITK3 Messaging Distribution Bundle structure.
-The ITK3 message bundle is the container for the ITK3 message header and any payload.
-The message header contains information that pertains to the payload content.
+The ITK3 message bundle is the container for the ITK3 Message Header and any payload.
+The Message Header contains information that pertains to the payload content.
 The Payload can be anything.

 <img src="images/explore/ITKBundle.png" style="width:50%;max-width: 50%;">